bj16xq/Extracurricular-Counterfactual/README.md

 **Three Options:**
 1. Choose Your Own Adventure
 2. Time-split Comic Strip
-3. Group Interview with The Same Person From Two Timelines
+3. Podcast Interview with The Same Person From Two Timelines

 **1. Create A Choose Your Own Adventure:**
+1. Plan out the short story multi-part plot which includes one timeline before the time disruption and multiple timelines afterward from which the reader will be able to choose.
+2. Write out the short story (using imagery and character development to the extent your students are comfortable)
+3. Separate the choosable segments of the adventure with clear headings

 **2. Create A Comic Strip:**
 1. Plan out each boxes in point form at first
-2. When you know the number of boxes before and after the timeline split, then draw them with a ruler
+2. When you know the number of boxes before and after the timeline split, then draw the whole set of boxed with a ruler
 3. Always start with pencil first, and use marker/pen/pencil crayon later.
 4. Pen is best for speech bubbles and the text within unless you want to dramatize certain words with bold, coloured letters (like WOW!)